tobua/naven/README.md

 npm i naven
 ```

-or to generate a new project with a naven template:
+or to generate a new project with a naven template using [now](https://github.com/tobua/now):

 ```
-npm init now naven
+npm init now naven ./my-app
 ```

 ## Getting Started